I love XXX: Life

 music, dazzling lighting and creative stage settings to attract and impress his audience.

 Style Meng Jinghie has its own writing style called the ‘Mengstyle’ (Mengshi).
 He plays with politics as well as art.
 Rosella Ferrari calls his style ‘popavant garde’.
 Many authors try to imitate his style and his plays have been adapted in non-Chinese works.

-Synopsis
+Synopsis and Interpretations

 The play is set during China's revolutionary period.
 It talks about the history of China seen through the eyes of the "I" of the 20th century.
 It is created with over seven hundred sentences that begin with the sentence "I love".
 Stating sentences like "I love hygiene" that a character states while the other one states the opposite "I love NOT hygiene!".
 Verbal collage is a technique used throughout the play to create funny and ridiculous sentences used to talk about history.
 Meng also repeats some sentences throughout the play.

+The play tells the story of Meng’s generation who was born in the 1960s in China, with the four parts chronicling their experiences of being born into the revolutionary storm of Maoist China and growing up with a strong sense of revolutionary mission, only to find out that everything that they used to cherish was a sham upon the end of the Cultural Revolution and the onset of the reform era.
+The spiritual plight of this generation was ingeniously enacted in a metatheatrical mime scene, in which the performers first mechanically repeat mundane daily routines and then switch roles to do the same things over and over again.
+At the center of the play is the sharp contrast and intense tension between their learned ideal and the sorry reality, which is why almost each line of “I love” can be taken at face value or ironically at the same time, and why Meng expresses both nostalgia for and mockery of China’s socialist past at once.